pintomatthew15/SecPlus/Application_Attack_Indicators_Writeup.md

 ## Cross-Site Request Forgery (XSRF)
 **Def:  An attack that utilizes unintended behavior that are proper in defined use but  performed outside the authorized use**

-This is an example of a confused deputy problem, where one entity mistakenly performs an anction on behalf of another.
+This is an example of a confused deputy problem, where one entity mistakenly performs an an action on behalf of another.

 ---
 ## Application Programming Interface (API) Attacks